hortonworks-gallery/ambari-zeppelin-service/README.md

 - The default mode of the service sets up Zeppelin in yarn-client mode by downloading a tarball of bits thats were precompiled against a version of spark containing fix for [SPARK-4461](https://issues.apache.org/jira/browse/SPARK-4461) (ETA: < 5min)

-- To instead pull/compile the latest Zeppelin code from the [git page](https://github.com/apache/incubator-zeppelin) (ETA: < 40min depending on internet connection):
+- (Optional) To instead pull/compile the latest Zeppelin code from the [git page](https://github.com/apache/incubator-zeppelin) (ETA: < 40min depending on internet connection):
   - While adding zeppelin service, in the configuration step of the wizard:
     - set zeppelin.download.prebuilt to false
   - Note that during install, the service will automatically intall maven and update its settings to point to hortonworks dev repo to get latest spark jars by adding [this file](https://github.com/abajwa-hw/zeppelin-stack/blob/master/package/files/settings.xml) under ~/.m2